-One of the key challenges facing the QED development team was overcoming the serialized-phasing development problem [19], where systems are developed in different layers and phases throughout their lifecycle.
-In this software development model, design flaws that negatively impact QoS properties are often not identified until late in the software lifecycle, e.g., system integration time, when it is much more expensive to resolve the flaws [16], [22].
+One of the key challenges faced by the QED development team was overcoming the serialized-phasing development problem [10], where systems are developed in different layers and phases throughout their lifecycle.
+In this software development model, design flaws that negatively impact QoS properties are often not identified until late in the software lifecycle, e.g., system integration time, when it is much more expensive to resolve flaws [2, 3].
+To overcome this problem, QED testers used the CUTS and UNITE (see Sidebar 1) SEM tools to validate QoS properties of the QED middleware on existing GIG middleware continuously throughout the software lifecycle [11].

-To overcome the serialized-phasing development problem, QED testers used SEM tools to validate QoS properties of the QED middleware on the target architecture continuously throughout the software lifecycle.
-In particular, they used CUTS and UNITE (see Sidebar 1) to ensure QED's enhancements actually improved QoS properties of the existing GIG middleware.
-Although CUTS and UNITE enabled QED testers to evaluate QED's enhancements, CUTS was bound to the same limitations of evaluating QoS test correctness discussed in Section I. In particular, the QED testers were faced with the following challenges:
+Although CUTS and UNITE enabled QED testers to evaluate QED's enhancements relative to existing GIG middleware, CUTS was bound to the same limitations of evaluating QoS test correctness discussed in Section 1.
+In particular, QED testers were faced with the following challenges: